 It is hurtful and insulting to be on the receiving end of something that's not even "giftworthy."
 I say, why bother at all.
 Please advise. -- ANONY-MISS OUT WEST

 DEAR ANONY-MISS: The person may have felt obligated to give you something and been strapped for money for gifts.
 A gracious way to respond would be to thank the individual for thinking of you at such a meaningful time as Christmas.
-You do not have to lie and say the gift was "fabulous."Add your comments to the discussion.
+You do not have to lie and say the gift was "fabulous."Read more in: Etiquette & Ethics

 DEAR ABBY: I work in an office with a woman who is a grandmother.
 She's very sweet but tends to get sick several times a year.
 As the mother of younger children, I have learned the "new school rules" on illness, like coughing or sneezing into your arm instead of your hand in an effort not to spread germs.